Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 !!! info

     Like other projects in the zk-SNARK or blockchain space, we're actively researching ways to make zk-SNARKs more programmable.
-For example through using of proof recursion, proof verifying proof(s), or zk-virtual machines.
+For example through using of proof recursion or zk-virtual machines.

-    A goal of `gnark` is to enable ZK² rollups.
-For example having fully programmable rollups (L2) anchored on a blockchain (L1).

 ## Performance